 Scarlett licks her lips, thinking she’s going to get the upper hand…. and then Rhett merely proposes making her his mistress, outraging her and sharply bringing her ego to heel.
 Ladies and gentlemen, majah playah on the scene!

 Later, when Atlanta is aflame, he is escorting her out of the city (circa page 384).
-But on Atlanta’s outskirts, this man, who has mocked Confederate soldiers as fools who are dying for no reason, experiences a resurgence of old southern sentiments he’d thought he’d rooted out.
+But on Atlanta’s outskirts, this man, who has mocked Confederate soldiers as fools who are dying for no reason, experiences a resurgence of old southern sentiments he’d thought he’d excised from himself.
 He tells Scarlett he is going to abandon her so he can join the Confederate Army.

 Livid, she says, “They were right!
 Everybody was right!
 You aren’t a gentleman!”